Unifying Re-Identification, Attribute Inference, and Data Reconstruction Risks in Differential Privacy: Bounding Operational Privacy Risks

 \subsection{Threat Model}

-We focus on the risk within the \emph{strong threat model}~\cite[see, e.g.,][]{cuff2016differential,nasr2021adversary,balle2022reconstructing}, in which the adversary has access to the workings of the privacy-preserving algorithm $M(\cdot)$, has access to the partial dataset $\bar S$ except for one target record $z$, and has side information about the remaining record in the form of a prior distribution $z \sim \prior$.
+We focus on the risk within the \emph{strong threat model}~\cite[see, e.g.,][]{balle2022reconstructing} in which the adversary has access to the workings of the privacy-preserving algorithm $M(\cdot)$, has access to the partial dataset $\bar S$ except for one target record $z$, and has side information about the remaining record $z$ in the form of a prior distribution $z \sim \prior$.
+Note that this threat model is slightly different from the standard threat model of SMIA (see \cref{sec:background}) in that we do not assume that the adversary knows the target record exactly.
+To quantify the adversary’s success rate, we consider expectations over the prior distribution $\prior$ as well as over the randomness of the algorithm, as we detail next.

 Although this might seem like an overly strong model, providing security in this setting is desirable because it represents the worst-case scenario for attacks against privacy of individuals.
-In particular, as the adversary knows the partial dataset, it captures even the case when the adversary can partially poison the data~\cite{leemann2024gaussian}.
-By bounding the success of the strong adversary, we automatically bound the success of attacks under \emph{any} other threat model that is weaker or more realistic for a specific application.
+In particular, as the adversary knows the partial dataset, it captures even the case when the adversary can poison the data~\cite{leemann2024gaussian}.
+By bounding the success of the strong adversary, we also bound the success of attacks against the considered privacy unit under other threat models that are weaker or more realistic for a specific application.

-In addition, we discuss existing risk notions which assume that the adversary does \emph{not} have access to the partial dataset, but knows the data distribution $S \sim \prior^n$---we call this the \emph{average-dataset threat model}.
+In addition, we discuss existing risk notions which assume that the adversary does \emph{not} have access to the partial dataset, but knows the data distribution $S \sim \prior^n$.
+The success is then evaluated over $S \sim \prior^n$.
+We call this the \emph{average-dataset threat model}.
 We summarize the difference between these threat models in \cref{tab:threat-models} in \cref{app:extra-stuff}.